charliecjung/A_New_Flight/README.md

 <b> Eclipse: </b>

-Go to File -> Export -> Runnable Jar File <br/>
+Go to File -> Export -> Java -> Runnable Jar File <br/>

-Set Launch options to "Coordinator" <br/>
+Set Launch Configurations to "Coordinator - Birdy"

 Specify your export path and name your new jar file <br/>

-Select the "Extract Required Libraries option" <br/>
+Select the "Extract Required Libraries" option <br/>

 Hit "Finish" and enjoy!